 - When laminated to a sealant web and wound into a roll, the fatty amide additive can transfer to the sealing surface, ultimately causing a narrower sealing range and reduced seal strengths.

 - Fatty amide can deposit and accumulate on rollers and packaging machine surfaces.

 - The additive can interfere with print quality.

 Most ExxonMobil films do not incorporate migratory fatty amide slip systems.
-Instead, the COF of these uncoated films is optimized with proprietary resin and additive formulations, which provide consistent, low friction performance.
-We refer to these as "non-migratory" slip systems.
-They eliminate the problems associated with using fatty amides to achieve a lower COF.
+Instead, the COF of these uncoated films is optimized with proprietary resin and additive formulations, which provide consistent, low-friction performance.
+Generally referred to as "non-migratory" slip systems, these methods eliminate the problems associated with using fatty amides to achieve a lower COF.

-NOTE: The previous discussion refers to how COF is modified in uncoated coex and slip films.
+NOTE: The previous discussion describes how COF is modified in uncoated coextruded and slip films.
 Remember, ExxonMobil acrylic-coated surfaces have inherently low and stable COF and provide excellent machine performance.

 COF is a simple ratio equal to the force required to slide one surface over another, divided by the force perpendicular to the contacting surfaces.